Routing Messages from Bridges to Destinations in the BizTalk Service Project

 SOAP Header Namespace (only if the Type is set to SOAP)

-Specify the namespace of the custom SOAP header to which the value will be assigned.
+Enter the namespace of the custom SOAP header to which the value is assigned.

-Important This field will be greyed out if you select a standard header from the Identifier drop-down list.
+Important This field is greyed out if you select a standard header from the Identifier drop-down list.
 You are required to enter a namespace only for custom SOAP headers.
-This field will be greyed out also if the Type is set to HTTP or Brokered.
+This field is greyed out also if the Type is set to HTTP or Brokered.

-Specifies the name of message header property to which the value will be assigned.
+Enter the name of message header property to which the value is assigned.